paul-szczepanek-arm/mbed-os-docker-images/mbed-os-env/README.md

 This docker image is the official mbed-OS development environment.
 * It is based on ubuntu 20.04
-* Python and cmake are installed
+* Python 3 is installed
 * arm-none-eabi-gcc toolchain is installed
+* pyOCD is installed
 * Latest released version of mbed-cli and GreenTea are installed
-* All other mbed-OS dependency tools are installed.
+* All other mbed-OS dependency tools are installed

 # How to use docker image: